Birgitt Ory

-Birgitt Ory (born 1964) is a German diplomat.
-From 2019 till 2022 she has served as the German Ambassador to Nigeria.
-Ory was the first woman to serve as Director General of the German Institute Taipei in Taiwan, a post she held from 2008 to 2011.
+Birgitt Ory (born 1964) is a German diplomat who has been Germany's Ambassador-designate to Ethiopia and the African Union since 2025.

+From 2019 till 2022, Ory served as the German Ambassador to Nigeria.
+She was the first woman to serve as Director General of the German Institute Taipei in Taiwan, a post she held from 2008 to 2011.

 Early life and education

 Ory was born in Lübeck in 1964.
 She graduated from high school in Neustadt in Holstein in 1983 and went on to study political science, communications, and German literature at Ludwig Maximilian University of Munich, where she graduated summa cum laude.

 Career

 Ory was assigned her first diplomatic post by the Federal Foreign Office in 1990 as an attachée at the Diplomatic Academy in Bonn, also working at the École nationale d'administration and the French Ministry of Foreign Affairs.
 The following year she was assigned a job in the German Foreign Office's Department of Economics and Humanitarian Aid.

 In 1993 Ory was appointed as the Deputy Head of Mission at the German Embassy in Phnom Penh, Cambodia, serving there for two years.
 From 1998 to 2001 she was part of the Permanent Mission of Germany to the United Nations in New York City as part of the African Security Council.
 The next three years she worked in the Office of the President of Germany's Foreign Policy Department.
 From 2004 to 2008 Ory was the Head of the Multilateral Cooperation Asia Division.
 From 2016 to 2018 she served as the Director of International Economic Affairs.
 Ory was the Chief of Staff for the Minister of State Affairs, Michelle Müntefering, from 2018 to 2019.